andyfmiller/gc2lti-poc/README.md

   ```
 * If you are running the project on Azure, store the two secrets as environment variables.

+Once you have the projects configured and running, follow these steps to assign, launch, and--in the case of gc2lti-outcomes--record a grade.

 ### catalog/gc2lti

 1. Visit the catalog home page